hschne/rails-mini-profiler/README.md

 end
 ```

-**Note: Sprockets and flash are currently required for some of Rails Mini Profiler's UI features.
+**Note**: Sprockets and flash are currently required for some of Rails Mini Profiler's UI features.
 These modifications may no longer be needed in the future.

 ### No Flamegraphs are being recored?